These resources will help students research, critique, and apply the work of America's first president.

 - A Picture Book of George Washington by David Adler

 - Whiteboard or chart paper and markers

 - Washington Monument Cut-Out printable

 - Glue or tape

 - On a board or chart paper, create a two-column chart.
-Label columns: "What I Know," "What I Learned"
+Label the columns "What I Know" and "What I Learned."

 - Read the article about the Washington Monument.